seusupphea42196/myproject/README.md

-Road signage in the 18th century was rudimentary compared to modern standards, with simple milestones, signposts, and direction markers used to guide travelers along routes.
+Roads in the 18th century were primarily unpaved, consisting of dirt, gravel, or cobblestones, which made travel slow, difficult, and uncomfortable.